Here are some frequently asked questions regarding honours projects/theses:

 - Can I do an Honours Project/Thesis if I am in the BCS Major program?

 No. If you are in the Major program and want to do an Honours Project/Thesis, you must apply to switch over to the Honours program via the Change Program Elements form on Carleton Central.
 You must be in good standing for the Honours program to be able to make the change.
 In that case, you will also be required to fulfill all of the degree requirements for the Honours program.

 - Can I work with another student on my project/thesis?

 Each project/thesis must be worked on individually, hence students are NOT allowed to do an Honours Project/Thesis together.
-However, depending on the complexity of a project/thesis, it may be possible to divide the work into two significantly complex pieces that are independent of one another.
+However, depending on the complexity of a project/thesis, it may be possible to divide the work into two significantly complex pieces that are independent of one and another.
 These pieces may “fit together” to form an overall application/framework.
 However, each portion will be graded on an individual basis.
 Such a dual-part project/thesis proposal will only be accepted if the parts of the project/thesis are completely independent of one another.
-That is, if one student does not complete his/her part of the project/thesis, the other student’s part must still be clearly distinguishable and gradable as an independent project/thesis.
-Note that it is extremely rare for such dual-part projects/theses to be accepted by a supervisor, but if such a project/thesis is accepted, each student must submit his/her own independent proposal that very clearly describes the work that each particular student is responsible for.
+That is, if one student does not complete their part of the project/thesis, the other student’s part must still be clearly distinguishable and gradable as an independent project/thesis.
+Note that it is extremely rare for such dual-part projects/theses to be accepted by a supervisor, but if such a project/thesis is accepted, each student must submit their own independent proposal that very clearly describes the work that each particular student is responsible for.